machinateur/twig-block-validator/README.md

 It also provides a way to automatically add and update the block version comment on your templates.

-> This project is still a proof-of-concept.
-Beta version.
+> This project is still a beta version!
 >
 > It's missing some guardrails, so edge-cases might still lead to internal errors or bugs.